tags : General Programming

 - If the PR change needs its changed to be on

-directly from the PR.
-This allows review a PR while its live on thedevelopment-environment
+development-environment, we can simply deploy the changes of the PR to thedevelopment-environmentdirectly from the PR.
+This allows review a PR while its live on thedevelopment-environment.

 - There are certain invariants and practices which allow such a flow to happen at teams of different sizes.
 (Eg. you might wonder, well I have 2 PRs that I need to test in